dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 1. **Why is there not a UserInfo endpoint as there is with OpenID Connect?**

-    In OpenID Connect, obtaining claims over the redirect or the Token Endpoint are problematic.
-The redirect is limited in size, and is not secure.
-The Token Endpoint is intended to return tokens, and is limited by the "application/x-www-form-urlencoded" format.
-A UserInfo endpoint returns "application/json", and can return rich claims, just as the authorization uri in this protocol.
+    Since the Client can Read Grant at any time, it get the same functionality as the UserInfo endpoint, without the Client having to manage a separate access token and refresh token.
+If the Client would like additional claims, it can Update Grant, and the GS will let the Client know if an interaction is required to get any of the additional claims, which the Client can then start.

-    \[Editor: is there some other reason to have the UserInfo endpoint?
-What are industry best practices now? ]
+    \[Editor: is there some other reason to have the UserInfo endpoint?]

-1. **Why is there still a Client ID?
-Could we not use a fingerprint of the public key to identify the Client?**
+1. **Why is there still a Client ID?**

-    Some GS deployments do not allow calls from Registered Clients, and provide different functionality to different Clients.
-A permanent identifier for the Client is needed for the Client developer and the GS admin to ensure they are referring to the same Client.
-The Client ID was used in OAuth 2.0, and it served the same purpose.
+    The GS needs an identifier to fetch the meta data associated with a Client such as the name and image to display to the User, and the policies on what a Client is allowed to do.
+The Client ID was used in OAuth 2.0 for the same purpose, which simplifies migration.
+Dynamic Clients do not have a Client ID.

 1. **Why have both claims and authorizations?**

     There are use cases for each that are independent: authenticating a user vs granting access to a resource.
 A request for an authorization returns an access token or handle, while a request for a claim returns the claim.

-1. **Why specify HTTP/2 or later and TLS 1.3 or later for Client and GS communication in {{ClientAuthN}}?**
+1. **Why specify HTTP/2 or later and TLS 1.3 or later for Client and GS communication in {{JOSEauthN}}?**

     Knowing the GS supports HTTP/2 enables a Client to set up a connection faster.
 HTTP/2 will be more efficient when Clients have large numbers of access tokens and are frequently refreshing them at the GS as there will be less network traffic.
 Mandating TLS 1.3 similarly improves the performance and security of Clients and GS when setting up a TLS connection.